jacobfholland/medusa/docs/markdown/docstring.md

 ```
 - Can _not_ have multiple returns.
 - Does not require a leading hypen.
-- If returning *None* state if it is void or explicit.
+- If returning *None* the return value description should be `"Void"`

 ### Module Variables
 ```